-It is important to note that, since 2003, there has been an implicit redistribution from pensioners in the formal contributory sector to those in the noncontributory sector (or to other sectors receiving government transfers and subsidies).
+Contributory pensions remained at close to 7 percent of GDP throughout the decade.
+In 2009, the total pension system in Argentina benefited 6.3 million people at a cost of 10 percent of GDP.
+It is important to note that, since 2003, there has been redistribution from pensioners in the formal contributory sector to those in the noncontributory sector (or to other sectors receiving government transfers and subsidies).
 In formal terms, the moratorium pensions are paid out of the same pool of revenue as that collected from the contributory system.
-In addition, the pensions above the minimum have not been adjusted for inflation at the same rate as the minimum pensions since 2002, in spite of this being part of the legal charter of the social security laws.
-This has led to a significant erosion of their purchasing power and has resulted in a myriad of lawsuits against the government: between December 2002 and December 2009, minimum pensions in real terms increased by 70 percent while average ones rose by only 19 percent leading to a narrowing of the minimum/average pension from 54 percent to 78 percent during the same period.
+In addition, since 2002, the pensions above the minimum have not been adjusted for inflation at the same rate as the minimum pensions, despite being part of the legal charter of the social security laws.
+This has led to a significant erosion of their purchasing power and has resulted in a myriad of lawsuits against the government:31 between December 2002 and December 2009, minimum pensions in real terms increased by 70 percent while average ones rose by only 19 percent, leading to an increase in the ratio of the minimum to average pension from 54 percent to 78 percent during the same period.
+Although people who receive a pension higher than the minimum are not poor, they are usually not rich either.
+Many are what we tend to call the lower-middle class.
+In addition, this trend will create disincentives to contribute to the formal system whenever this can be avoided or eluded.32 Another form of redistribution has occurred in terms of the individuals who had deposited their contributions in the individual accounts that were confiscated in 2008, since when they retire their pension will be determined by the rules that apply to the pay-as-you-go system, regardless of how large the size of their account was at the time of confiscation.